Want to install a dimmer switch without getting lost in wiring diagrams? Good news. It’s simpler than it looks.

-⚡ TL;DR: Installing a dimmer switch takes 15-20 minutes: turn off the breaker, remove the old switch, match wires (hot to hot, load to load, ground to ground), mount the dimmer, and restore power.
-Always use an LED-rated dimmer – LEDs use at least 75% less energy than incandescent bulbs (ENERGY STAR).
-Make sure bulbs are dimmable before you start.
+⚡ Quick answer: Installing a dimmer switch takes 15-20 minutes.
+Shut off the breaker, remove the old switch, match the wires (hot to hot, load to load, ground to ground), mount the dimmer, and turn the power back on.
+Always use an LED-rated dimmer.
+LEDs use at least 75% less energy than incandescent bulbs (ENERGY STAR).
+Check that your bulbs say “dimmable” before you start.

 Why Install a Dimmer Switch?

-Honestly, the thing is homeowners often underestimate how much lighting affects comfort.
-Or energy bills.
-With buildings spending 25 to 30 percent of their total energy use on lighting alone, anything that cuts consumption even a bit helps.
-A dimmer switch is one of the fastest ways to do that without changing your fixtures.
+Buildings spend 25 to 30 percent of their total energy on lighting alone (Natural Resources Canada).
+Anything that trims that helps.
+A dimmer is one of the fastest ways to cut consumption without touching your fixtures.

 Read more: LED Dimmer Switches: How They Work & Why You Need One